-Validate the results of your nonprofit’s efforts through The Mark USA’s reliable third-party research and data analysis.
-We will help donors focus on outcomes and the changes that occurred as a result of your organization’s efforts – not just output or the increased number of people served.
+Validate the results of your nonprofit’s efforts through The Mark’s reliable third-party research and data analysis.
+We help donors focus on outcomes and the changes that occurred as a result of your organization’s efforts – not just output or the increased number of people served.

-With The Mark USA, you’ll craft compelling annual reports and donor communications filled with the collective qualitative stories and quantitative results that will resonate with donors’ hearts and heads.
+With The Mark, you’ll craft compelling annual impact reports and donor communications filled with the collective qualitative stories and quantitative results that will resonate with donors’ hearts and heads.